fsce1/Survivors/AC1- Informing Ideas/Games/Risk of Rain 2.md

 You can also unlock Equipment, which works like an Ultimate in most team-based shooters and MOBAs.
 Its a powerful ability that takes a long amount of time, usually over a minute, to recharge.
 There are a number of other things alongside Chests that you can find, including a 3D printer, which removes a random upgrade and gives you the item displayed on its screen; A Scrapper where you can choose to recycle an upgrade for a free 3D Printer token; etc.

-It prioritises building synergies between different upgrades
+It prioritises building synergies between different upgrades, as stacking abilities is very powerful.
+Once you complete each level, you lose all of your money. this encourages you to get all of the upgrades you possibly can, so you don't waste money

+difficulty timer- add to game- increments of 5mins
+- enemies move faster